A version of this story first appeared on MLB.com on Nov. 21.

-The right-hander reached free agency at the end of a 2019 season that saw him soar to new heights.
-Following a breakout debut year in Houston, Cole threw 212 1/3 innings, led the American League with a 2.50 ERA and 326 strikeouts, set a single-season MLB record for strikeout rate (39.9%), and delivered five excellent postseason starts for good measure.
+Cole reached free agency at the ideal time.
+He was coming off a second straight brilliant season in Houston in which he threw 212 1/3 innings, led the American League with a 2.50 ERA and 326 strikeouts, set a single-season MLB record for strikeout rate (39.9%), and delivered five excellent postseason starts for good measure.

 Projection systems tend to be conservative and cautious, rarely producing extreme results.
 Typically, a player in his late-20s would be projected to decline over time, as he gets further away from what tend to be the peak years.

 That is not the case for Cole, at least according to one system.
-Brian Cartwright, the developer of the Oliver projections, as well as a writer and consultant to MLB teams, provided MLB.com with projections for Cole’s next seven seasons, covering the likely length of his next contract.
+Brian Cartwright, the developer of the Oliver projections, as well as a writer and consultant to MLB teams, provided MLB.com with projections for Cole’s next nine seasons.

 Amazingly, these projections show Cole’s level of effectiveness barely budging over the next few seasons and remaining high throughout that period.